 Squash yield in the USA

-- Squash production in the United States is a multi-million dollar industry with farms of all sizes across the country.
+- Squash production in the United States is a multi-million dollar industry with farms of all sizes nationwide.

-- Squash yield in the USA is determined by several factors, including the type of Squash, growing conditions, and farmer management practices.
+- Several factors, including the type of Squash, growing conditions, and farmer management practices, determine squash yield in the USA.
 The average yield for all types of Squash grown in the United States is about 8.5 tons per acre.

 - Type of Squash: Different varieties have different yields, with some yielding as little as 1 ton per acre and others yielding over 20 tons per acre.